ErHaWeb/klaro_consent_manager/Documentation/Editor/Configuration/Layout/Index.rst

     :type: boolean
     :Default: true

-    Show an explanatory text in contextual consent placeholders **when no consent storage exists yet** (first visit / empty store).
+    Show an explanatory text in :ref:`contextual consent
+    <for-editors-contextual-consent>` placeholders **when no consent storage
+    exists yet** (first visit / empty store).
 This informs users that a permanent decision ("Always") requires allowing Klaro to store consent first.

     ..  note::
         Only has an effect in contextual consent widgets/overlays (e.g. for embedded media) and **only** if the consent store (cookie/localStorage) is empty.